ibm-cloud-docs/solution-tutorials/vpc-transit.hidden.md

 {: #vpc-transit-router}
 {: step}

-The incentive for a transit VPC for enterprise <-> cloud traffic is typicall to route, inspect, monitor and log network traffic.
-A firewall-router appliance can be installed in the transit VPC.
-A subnet has been created in each of the zones of the transit VPC to hold the firewall-router.
+The incentive for a transit VPC for enterprise <-> cloud traffic is typically to route, inspect, monitor and log network traffic.
+In this step a firewall-router appliance can be installed in each zone of the transit VPC.

 ### NFV Router
 {: #vpc-transit-nfv-router}
 Provision the firewall-router appliances.
 An ingress route table for Transit Gateways has been added to the transit VPC as indicated by the dotted lines.
+A subnet has been created in each of the zones of the transit VPC to hold the firewall-router.

 ![vpc-transit-firewall](images/vpc-transit-hidden/vpc-transit-firewall.svg){: class="center"}
 {: style="text-align: center;"}